clEsperanto/clesperanto.github.io/roadmap.md

 June 2020: Core development start

+April 2021: Define new opencl-kernel format + documentation

+July 2021: Reorganization of opencl-kernels

-September 2020: Java/Python wrappers development start
+September 2021: Java/Python wrappers development start

+September 2021: API mostly defined

-December 2020: Core is functional, major wrapper code done.
+December 2021: Core is functional, major wrapper code done.

-February 2021: Alpha release of a minimal set of functions running on all target platforms and GPU hardware.
+February 2022: Alpha release of a minimal set of functions running on all target platforms and GPU hardware.

-May 2021: Beta-release of full functionality
+May 2022: Beta-release of full functionality

-June 2021: Release of version 1.0.
+June 2022: Release of version 1.0.
 Code freeze to prevent breaking backwards compatibility

-July 2021: Discussion of achievements and making a plan for version 2.0
+July 2022: Discussion of achievements and making a plan for version 2.0

 ## Potential future extensions
 CUDA support?